-My name is Andy Chan and 18 years old.
+My name is Andy Chan and I am 21 years old.
 I studied at Burnside Business and Enterprise College from 2008 to 2015; this is where I have acquired my GCSEs and A-levels.
-Now I am fortunate enough to attend Northumbria University in September 2015, studying Architecture.
+I completed a BA (Hons) in Architecture at Northumbria University and now I am fortunate enough to attend Newcastle University in September 2019, studying a Masters degree in Architecture.

 What encouraged you to take part in TICE?
 What creative area did you choose and why?